-As a hospitalist working in a community hospital in the upper Midwestern U.S., where adult smoking rates are higher than national average (1), it is no surprise that a fair share of my census consists of patients with acute exacerbation of chronic obstructive pulmonary disease (COPD).
+As a hospitalist working in a community hospital in the upper Midwestern U.S., where adult smoking rates are higher than national average (11.
+Current cigarette smoking among adults in the United States.
+CDC Fact Sheet. ), it is no surprise that a fair share of my census consists of patients with acute exacerbation of chronic obstructive pulmonary disease (COPD).

 While rounding on a busy Monday morning a few weeks ago, I came across a frail elderly woman, extremely short of breath and anxious, who had been admitted the previous night with an acute COPD exacerbation.
 It was just another trip to the hospital for her, but her cautiously tempered optimism had gradually faded away over the years as she invariably found herself struggling to take a deep breath.
 As I evaluated her, I realized that hers was a losing battle.

 Seeing her multiple recent hospitalizations and persistent respiratory distress, with frequent trips to the emergency department, I planned on discussing hospice and palliative care to alleviate her suffering.
 When I reviewed her chart, I saw that she had refused hospice in the past, although the reasons for her refusal remained unclear.